epiphany-platform/CommonDataLayer/docs/Architecture.md

 # Architecture of CDL

-CommonDataLayer is cloud targeted system, oriented into allowing **user** to ingest *any* data, sort it and retrieve, *raw* or *mapped*.
+The Common Data Layer (CDL) is a cloud-targeted system, aimed at allowing **users** to ingest *any* data, sort it, and retrieve it (*raw* or *mapped*).

-CDL consists of four layers, each horizontally scalable and replaceable.
+The CDL consists of four layers, each horizontally scalable and replaceable.

 ![./graphs/QueryRouter-DataRetrieval.puml](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/epiphany-platform/CommonDataLayer/develop/docs/graphs/CDL.puml)

-## Configuration layer
+## Configuration Layer
 Consists of services responsible for holding state and configuration of CDL.
-Currently only Schema Registry resides here.
-It keeps information about schemas and views.
-For more details please see [it's readme][schema-registry].
+Currently only the Schema Registry resides here, which keeps information about schemas and views.
+For more details please see [its readme][schema-registry].

-## Ingestion layer
+## Ingestion Layer
 Services in this layer are responsible for accepting generic messages from external systems via `Kafka`, validating them and sorting to correct repository.
-Currently consists only of [Data Router][data-router].
-[Data Router][data-router] accepts messages in format:
+Currently consists only of the [Data Router][data-router].
+The [Data Router][data-router] accepts messages in the following format:

 ```json
 {